-Dominion Resources and their allies in the gas industry want to build up to four new pipeline projects through the Blue Ridge and Appalachian regions of Virginia and West Virginia.
+Dominion Energy and its allies in the gas industry want to build up two huge new fracked-gas pipelines through the Blue Ridge and Appalachian regions of Virginia and West Virginia.
 As many as 19 new gas pipelines are proposed in the Appalachian basin.
-From fueling toxic fracking, to removing 38 miles of mountain ridgetops, to destroying people’s land, to leaking heat-trapping methane, these pipelines would harm our communities and our climate every step of the way, all to enrich corporate profits.
+From fueling toxic fracking, to removing 38 miles of mountain ridgetops, to destroying people’s land, to leaking heat-trapping methane, these pipelines would harm our communities and our climate every step of the way.

-CCAN is committed to working alongside Virginians on the front lines of these projects — the Mountain Valley Pipeline, the Atlantic Coast Pipeline, the WB Xpress, and the potential Appalachian Connector — to stop the spread of fracked-gas pipelines.
+CCAN is committed to working alongside Virginians on the front lines of the Mountain Valley Pipeline and the Atlantic Coast Pipeline to stop the spread of fracked-gas pipelines.
 We are also legally intervening in the permit process to hold decision-makers accountable.

 From the mountains to the coast, Virginians and our regional allies are building a diverse and powerful movement:

-- In July 2016, over 600 people marched to Governor Terry McAuliffe’s mansion in Richmond, calling on him to put people over polluters: to stop cheerleading these projects and to help our communities stop them.
+- In July 2016, over 600 people marched to former governor Terry McAuliffe’s mansion in Richmond, calling on him to put people over polluters: to stop cheerleading these projects and to help our communities stop them.

-- We’ve delivered thousands of petitions to Gov. McAuliffe and hundreds of comments to pipeline regulators at the Federal Energy Regulatory Commission, which review federal pipeline permit applications.
+- We delivered thousands of petitions to former governor Terry McAuliffe and current governor Ralph Northam, and hundreds of comments to pipeline regulators at the Federal Energy Regulatory Commission, which review federal pipeline permit applications.

 - In September, hundreds of Virginians protested at each of the seven DEQ offices in Virginia for two days straight, calling on the agency to reject the water permits.